 Should I hire a kitchen designer or a contractor first?

-For a full remodel that changes layout, plumbing, or electrical, hire the designer (or design-build firm) first.
-The drawings drive the construction bid.
-If you bring in a contractor first, you are asking them to price a project that has not been designed yet, which leads to vague estimates and a lot of change orders during construction.
-For a simple cosmetic refresh with no layout changes, the contractor can come first.
+For a full remodel that changes layout, plumbing, or electrical, bring in the designer or design-build firm first, because the drawings are what a construction bid gets priced against.
+If you hire a contractor first, you are asking them to price a kitchen that has not been designed yet, which produces vague estimates and a run of change orders once demolition starts.
+For a cosmetic refresh with no layout changes, a contractor can reasonably come first.

 Can a remodeling contractor design my kitchen?

-Some can, especially on smaller, like-for-like remodels with stock cabinetry.
-The limitation shows up on more complex projects.
-Most general contractors do not produce elevation drawings, do not specify custom or semi-custom cabinetry across multiple lines, and do not own the finish-selection process.
-If the project involves cabinetry beyond a stock dealer line, expect to bring in a designer or work with a design-build studio.
+Some can, particularly on smaller like-for-like remodels that keep the existing footprint and use stock cabinetry.
+The limits show up on more complex work.
+Most general contractors do not produce elevation drawings, do not specify semi-custom or custom cabinetry across multiple lines, and do not own the finish-selection process from start to finish.
+If your project involves cabinetry beyond a stock dealer line, plan on adding a designer or working with a design-build studio.

 Do I need an architect for a kitchen remodel?

-Usually only when the project involves structural changes: removing a load-bearing wall, expanding the footprint, or adding a window or door opening.
-For most kitchen-only remodels within the existing footprint, a designer or design-build team handles the planning and the contractor pulls the standard remodeling permit.
-If you are combining the kitchen remodel with a larger addition or significant structural change, an architect is usually part of the team.
+Usually only when the project involves structural changes such as removing a load-bearing wall, expanding the footprint, or adding a new window or door opening.
+For most kitchen remodels that stay inside the existing footprint, a designer or design-build team handles the planning and the contractor pulls the standard village permit.
+If the kitchen is part of a larger addition or a significant structural change, an architect is normally part of the team.

 How long does the design phase take before construction starts?

-For a custom kitchen on the North Shore, plan on roughly 6 to 12 weeks from the first design meeting to a complete set of construction drawings, finalized selections, and signed cabinetry order.
-Premium cabinet lines then need 8 to 16 weeks of lead time before they ship, so the design phase usually overlaps with cabinet manufacturing.
-A clear design phase is what protects the construction phase from delay.
+For a custom kitchen on the North Shore, plan on roughly 6 to 12 weeks from the first design meeting to a complete set of construction drawings, finalized selections, and a signed cabinetry order.
+Premium cabinet lines then need their own lead time, often 8 to 16 weeks, before they ship, so the design phase usually overlaps with cabinet manufacturing.
+Your exact schedule depends on scope and how quickly selections are approved, and it is confirmed with you during the consultation.